ethicalabs-ai/FlowerTune-LLM-Labs/README.md

 This repository includes Terraform configurations to deploy required resources on CUDO Compute.

-📌 For detailed setup instructions, see `terraform/README.md`.
+📌 For detailed setup instructions, see [terraform/README.md](./terraform/README.md).

 ## Next Steps: Containerizing Your Experiment

 This project is part of an ongoing series on democratizing AI compute.
 In the next phase, we will introduce Docker-based deployment, allowing us to:

-- ✅ Avoid installing dependencies manually via startup scripts.
+- ✅ Avoid installing dependencies manually.
-- ✅ Use containerized environments for cleaner deployments.
+- ✅ Use containerized environments for cleaner deployments (Docker, Kubernetes).
 - ✅ Move toward best practices in DevOps and MLOps.

 Stay tuned for the next guide on containerizing federated LLM fine-tuning with Docker!